Register Forgot login?

 Short version

 The site owners have a strict definition of what metal is.
 This site will only accept bands that they deem to be "metal enough", AND you must provide compelling evidence that the band you submit is indeed metal (this usually means sound samples).
-Disagreements about "metalness" will inevitably occur, but it's up to the site owners to draw the line.
+Disagreements about "metalness" will inevitably occur, but it's up to the site staff to draw the line.
 You are free to have a different opinion, but if you want your band submission to be accepted, read on.

 Detailed version

-Second, for a band to be considered metal by the site, the band must have at least one fully, unambiguously metal album.
+Third, for a band to be acceptable, it must have at least one fully, unambiguously metal album.
 This means that Def Leppard can be accepted because of their NWOBHM debut, even if they turned to pop rock later.
-This also means that DevilDriver, which started as mallcore, were (reluctantly) deemed acceptable after finally releasing some metal albums.
-This does not mean that we'll accept Sum 41 because of their one heavy song "The Bitter End", or that we'll accept Soulfly because of their recent borderline albums.
+This also means that Ektomorf and Soulfly, which started as nu-metal, were (reluctantly) deemed acceptable after finally releasing some metal albums.
+This does not mean that we'll accept Sum 41 because of their one heavy song "The Bitter End".
+Bands with a long discography of non-metal music and one short metal demo/split/single will not be accepted.
+Additionally, bands with a few metal songs scattered across an otherwise generally non-metal discography are not acceptable either.

 We do NOT accept the following (this is our decision, please don't argue this):